 |201890 GD (online six weeks)||22 October 2018||8 December 2018|

 Normal course duration

-Online study allows students to balance the course requirements with their existing work and lifestyle commitments, however this course may be offered face-to-face depending on demand.
-Full-time face-to-face sessions, if offered, may be run from either Dubbo, Port Macquarie, Sydney or Wagga Wagga.
-To register your interest in a five-week face-to-face session, send us an email with your contact information.
+Online study allows students to balance the course requirements with their work and lifestyle commitments.
+This course will be offered online for six weeks and may be offered online for 12 weeks and five weeks face-to-face, depending on demand.
+Face-to-face sessions, if offered, may be run from either Dubbo, Port Macquarie, Sydney or Wagga Wagga.
+To register your interest in an online 12-week or five-week face-to-face session, send us an email with your preference and contact information.

 Students will require a computer or laptop with the following minimum applications or equivalent to participate in the UCWE: